-5. Application for supply of municipal services and service agreements supplied to a property.
+5. Application for supply of municipal services and service agreements

 (1) Any application for any supply of services to any premises must be made at the municipal offices at least four working days, or such lesser period as may be accepted by the municipality, prior to the service being required and must comply with the conditions determined by the Municipal Manager.